gentity/gentity/README.md

 1. Create/modify database model in modeller took (DbSchema)
 2. Run gentity from Maven or directly from command line to generate entity classes

 So, Gentity doesn't need a running database; entity classes are generated directly from the modeller file.
+Perfect for build automation!

 ## Features
 * Automatic entity generation from table schema